LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

 Therefore we will discard the first $n-1$ predictions.
 (They would have already been used internally in the model.)

 This is an inherent inefficiency in the transformer model architecture.
+(KV Caching can be used to overcome it.
+See [João Lages' visusal explanation](https://medium.com/@joaolages/kv-caching-explained-276520203249) or a later [blog post](/machine-learning/2025/02/22/mla#kv-caching).)

 Generation will repeat inference many times, each time adding the last generated token to the context and generating a new token.
 The result is something like: